 Andrew Hickson established Kingfisher Funerals in 2010 because he saw a need for a truly independent funeral directing business in St Neots and Huntingdon.
 Andrew believes very much in being ‘hands-on’ and will often be seen in the offices, answering the phone, arranging and conducting funerals.
 A dog lover, Andrew introduced Roxie the Labrador to Kingfisher, and now welcomes dogs to visit the premises whenever their owners consider it suitable.
 Andrew’s other passion is travel, and he is slowly ticking off the list of countries he intends to visit, although the list gets ever longer as well.

-Scott Hardiman manages the day-to-day operation of Kingfisher, and is responsible for ensuring that all the elements of each funeral come together at the right time and in the right place.
+Scott Hardiman joined Kingfisher in May 2013 and now manages the day-to-day operation of the company.
+He is responsible for ensuring that all the elements of each funeral come together at the right time and in the right place.
 Based at our St Neots office, Scott arranges and conducts funerals managed by this branch.
 Although the youngest member of our team, Scott demonstrates incredible empathy for, and understanding of the needs of bereaved people.
 A fitness fanatic, Scott has recently become a father, so is getting used to sleepless nights and early starts.

 Lorraine Inglis is a self-employed funeral celebrant who joined the team at Kingfisher in March 2017, having spent the last 20 years as a registered nurse working in New Zealand and the UK.
 She has been privileged to care for some amazing people over the years who she says have taught her a great deal about human courage and strength.
 This knowledge and life experience underpins everything she has to offer as a funeral celebrant, and she brings true empathy and compassion to her role.
 Lorraine spends her spare time with her family and 2 rescue collies with whom she enjoys walking the Great British countryside and coastal paths.